sapahayo/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting and Cleaning Data Course Project

+in this README.md, contains about the repo describing how the script works and the code book describing the variables.

+below the steps:
 <ol>
+<li>Step 0, Download file </li>
+download file from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and extract it

+using getwd() to check working directory. and then put downloded file in that directory. it will make easier to locate the path file, using "./".

 <li>Step 1A, listed all files</li>
-firstly, using getwd() to check working directory. and then put downloded files in that directory. define all files
+define all files

 Test files: